 BLS ceased calculation and publication of the research series R-HICP-R and R-HICP-T effective with January 2022 indexes.
-R-HICP-U will continue to be calculated but publication may be delayed.
+R-HICP-U will continue to be calculated using a new methodology effective with January 2023 and it produces results which are very similar to those generated under the old methodology, and the two series are treated as continuous.

 The Bureau began calculating an index following the European definition of the Harmonized Index of Consumer Prices (HICP) as a research project.
 Data were initially shared in the Monthly Labor Review article Comparing U.S. and European inflation: the CPI and the HICP published in 2006 and we have continued monthly calculation of the experimental US-HICP since then.

-The R-HICP differs from the U.S. Consumer Price Index (CPI) in two major respects.
+The HICP differs from the U.S. Consumer Price Index (CPI) in two major respects.
 First, the HICP includes the rural population in its scope.
 Second, and probably more importantly, the HICP excludes owner-occupied housing.
-To construct the research HICP, the CPI was narrowed to remove the owner-occupied housing costs that the HICP excludes from its scope.
+To construct the R-HICP, the CPI was narrowed to remove the owner-occupied housing costs that the HICP excludes from its scope.
+The CPI does not collect prices in rural areas, and the R-HICP uses price data collected for the CPI-U population, so this research index does not exactly match the population coverage of the HICP.

-BLS strives to make these indexes available shortly after CPI release day with the exception of January indexes (when expenditure weights are updated) when they are released with a lag, usually by the end of February.
-Release of indexes in other months may be delayed due to resource availability and other constraints.
+BLS strives to make these indexes available shortly after CPI release day.
+In January (when expenditure weights are updated) R-HICP indexes are released with a lag, usually by the end of February.
+Additionally, release of indexes in other months may be delayed due to resource availability and other constraints.

 The CPI does not collect prices in rural areas, and the R-HICP uses price data collected for the CPI-U population, so this research index does not exactly match the population coverage of the HICP.

 Where definitional differences exist between U.S. item strata and HICP classes, factors are used to bridge between the two structures.
-This allocation and imputation procedure is an approximation of direct collection of HICP item categories.
-Factors are used to calculate HICP classes 03, 05, 09, 11, and 12.
+This allocation and imputation procedure approximates direct collection of HICP item categories.
+Factors are used to calculate HICP classes 01, 03, 04, 05, 06, 07, 09, 10, and 12.

 Indexes are produced for the urban (U) population.
 Monthly indexes are available from December 1997 for the R-HICP-U. Data are available a few days after the release of the CPI-U. Indexes for all items and all items less food and energy are calculated in addition to the following 12 HICP classes: